 The moated house occupies the site of a medieval manor belonging to the eponymous St Clare family, and dates back to the 14th Century.

 Steeped in history, in the Middle Ages it was linked with an important deer park and is believed to be close to the site on which Anglo-Saxon King Edmund was martyred.

-More recently the farm was home to Sir David Wills' racing stables, but it is now under the stewardship of the Craggs family.
-The Craggs have introduced a programme of modernisation, turning Lancer Stud into a centre of excellence.
+More recently the farm was home to Sir David Wills' racing stables, but it is now under the stewardship of Marcus Craggs.
+Marcus has introduced a programme of modernisation, turning Lancer Stud into a centre of excellence.